-London property owners, The Crown Estate, Grosvenor Britain & Ireland, Shaftesbury, Howard de Walden and The Portman Estate, have today announced they have formed a unique collaboration to promote green infrastructure in the capital, through an ecology project entitled 'Wild West End.
+London property owners, The Crown Estate, Grosvenor Britain & Ireland, Shaftesbury, The Howard de Walden Estate and The Portman Estate, have today announced they have formed a unique collaboration to promote green infrastructure in the capital, through an ecology project entitled 'Wild West End.

 The project, the first city centre ecology project worldwide to be conceived and driven forward by an industry partnership of this sort, is also being supported by the Mayor of London, and the London Wildlife Trust, both of which have agreed to provide advice, promote the objectives of Wild West End and collaborate with the partners on their individual green infrastructure plans going forward.
 Engineering consultancy Arup are providing technical advice and support to all the partners.

 The first phase of Wild West End will see The Crown Estate create a green corridor across our holdings in Regent Street and St James’s (a total of 8 million ft2 of commercial real estate), linking Regent’s Park and St James’s Park.
 The plans will see the creation of over a hectare of new green space across these world leading commercial destinations, equivalent to one and a third times the size of the football pitch at Wembley Stadium.

 Whilst we are set to kick start the Wild West End with our ecological master plan for Regent Street and St James’s, other West End property businesses are working on their own master plans to expand the project even further.
 Ultimately, the Wild West End will create an extensive network of green stepping stones which form connections between the large areas of parkland which are already key natural features of the overall environment in the West End.